 This is the temporary license that the Arkansas Department of Education grants to alternatively certified teachers (ATC Fellows) to use for the three year provisional period.
 Provisionally licensed teachers are subject to the same salaries and contractual conditions as fully licensed teachers (individuals who hold a standard 5 year license).
 Once the Fellow has completed their third year of teaching and an additional Praxis test, the license is updated to a standard 5-year teaching license.

 These are the tests that are required in most states, including Arkansas, to become a teacher.
-In order to teach any subject in Arkansas individuals must complete both Praxis 1 and Praxis 2 testing.
+In order to teach any subject in Arkansas, depending on which teacher prep program, individuals must complete Praxis testing.
 Please visit the ETS website to learn more about Praxis testing requirements in Arkansas.
 General information about Praxis testing:

-- Praxis 2, generally referred to as Praxis Content, is the specific subject test for the content area and grade level you will be teaching.
-For example, if the individual wants to be a Biology teacher, they must take and pass Praxis 1 (Core) and Praxis 2 (Life Science/Biology #5235).
-Accepted applicants may wait to take the Praxis 2 test after the Summer Institute, but they must register for the test during the summer and complete the test prior to September.
-Praxis Content tests are only available to be taken within certain testing windows.
+- Praxis 2, known as Praxis Subject Assessment, is the specific test for the content area and grade level you will be teaching.
+For example, if the individual wants to be a Biology teacher, they must take and pass the Life Science/Biology subject assessment (#5235).
+Accepted applicants must take the Praxis Content test prior to the start of Summer Institute.
+Please note that Praxis subject assessments are only available to be taken within certain testing windows.

-No, you may apply and accept a Fellowship prior to completing your Praxis testing.
-Once you formally accept your Fellowship, however, you will be required to complete Praxis testing before you begin teaching.
-To learn more about the Praxis requirements, please visit: https://www.ets.org/praxis/ar/requirements
+No, you may apply and accept a Fellowship prior to completing any Praxis testing.
+Once you formally accept your Fellowship, however, you will be required to complete the assigned Praxis Subject Assessment for your content area before you begin Summer Institute.

 Most states in the U.S. have reciprocity agreements with Arkansas, which allows teachers licensed in Arkansas to transfer their certification to another state.
 Please visit the following page regarding licenses and reciprocity: http://www.teaching-certification.com/teaching/arkansas-teacher-reciprocity.html